-(Source: www.thestar.com.my)
+(Source: www.theedgemarkets.com)

-The rapid increase on crude oil price as a direct result of Russia's invasion of Ukraine as well as the lingering shipping issue might intensify the volatility of the market.
 While market volatility will remain largely beyond our control, we are cautiously optimistic at this juncture and we will continue to look for pockets of income growth while being mindful of keeping costs down, to deliver a commendable performance.
 We remain focus to ensure our capital and liquidity buffers are robust so that we remain resilient to market uncertainties and business challenges as we endeavour to remain focused on delivering growth and long-term shareholders' value.

 The Group will continue our efforts of brand building and deliver outstanding products as well as service quality in order to remain competitive so as to strengthen and expand our current products and customers base and source for new business opportunities.

-We are proud to present our Sustainability Report ("Report") on our efforts towards simultaneously achieving business profitability and contributing to the community within the areas in which we operate whilst effectively managing our environmental footprint.
-This Report elaborates Lysaght Galvanized Steel Berhad ("Lysaght"/the "Company")'s concepts, practices and achievements of its sustainable development and social responsibility during the financial year ended 31 December 2021 ("FY2021") from the economic, environmental and social ("EES") as well as governance aspects.
-Over the years we have been taking steps to progressively improve our sustainability performance.
+Since the first Sustainability Report ("Report") was first released in December 2017, Lysaght Galvanized Steel Berhad ("Lysaght" or the "Company") has issued the Report for six (6) consecutive years.
+The Report elaborates Lysaght's concepts, practices and achievements of its sustainable development and social responsibility during the financial year ended 31 December ("FYE") 2022 from the economic, environmental and social ("EES") as well as governance aspects.